PoiScript/orgize/README.md

 ## Features

-By now, orgize provides three features:
+By now, orgize provides two features:

 + `serde`: adds the ability to serialize `Org` and other elements using `serde`, enabled by default.

-+ `chrono`: adds the ability to convert `Datetime` into `chrono` struct, disabled by default.
++ `chrono`: adds the ability to convert `Datetime` into `chrono` structs, disabled by default.

 ## License